Our products

 One of the questions we get asked most often at Mercat del Ninot: do canned fish retain omega-3?
 The answer, backed by scientific studies, is clear:

-Canned fish retains practically all of its omega-3 content.
+Canned fish retains almost all of its omega-3 content.

 The canning process (heat sterilization) minimally alters omega-3 fatty acids because they are relatively heat-stable, especially when protected by the covering oil.
-Various studies have shown that:
+Several studies have shown that:

 • Canned sardines retain between 85% and 95% of their original EPA+DHA content

-• The olive oil used as a covering protects omega-3s from oxidation during storage
+• Olive oil used as a covering protects omega-3s from oxidation during storage

-• Canned fish in olive oil is superior to canned fish in water for omega-3 preservation
+• Canned fish in olive oil are superior to canned fish in water for omega-3 preservation

-This makes quality canned fish one of the most practical and economical sources of omega-3.
-Our sardines in olive oil, our Norwegian smoked salmon, and our Cantabrian anchovies are excellent sources of omega-3 that you can always have in your pantry.
+This makes quality canned goods one of the most practical and economical sources of omega-3.
+Our sardines in olive oil, our Norwegian smoked salmon, and our Cantabrian anchovies are excellent sources of omega-3 that you can always keep in your pantry.

 Advantages of canned goods as an omega-3 source